ZeusLN/zeus/README.md

 Zeus is a mobile Bitcoin/Lightning node manager and wallet application for LND, Core Lightning, and Eclair. ⚡️

-Zeus is built on TypeScript and React-Native.
+Zeus is built on TypeScript and React Native.
 It runs on both iOS and Android.

 Read more on our [documentation site](https://docs.zeusln.app/).